 I am struck by the beauty and simplicity of Psalm 30.
 Is there a more complete prayer in such few words than here in verse two?
 This verse sums up the entirety of our stories.
 As David prays these words, he calls on God by name as he cries out, addressing the depth of our brokenness.
 And in the same breath, healing.
 For we have a great God who saves, who gives us the chance to live again.
 What a gift from God is prayer!
 Continue reading “Persistence in Prayer”

-With so many requests regarding New Starts and Church Planting in the NALC, we will be hosting a webinar/video conference meeting this Thursday, September 27th at 7 pm EST. Pastor Brad Hales would love for you to join him!
-Continue reading “New Starts Information Webinar”
+With so many requests regarding New Starts and Church Planting in the NALC, we will be hosting a webinar/video conference meeting Thursday, January 31, 2018 at 7:00 PM EST. Pastor Brad Hales would love for you to join him!
+Continue reading “New Starts Info Meeting”

 Brethren, the Lord be with you.

 The people in Liberia and Victory Ministries send you greetings in the name of Christ.
 They continue to be grateful for your faithful and continuous prayers, support and desire to see the Lord work in Liberia and the other West African countries.
 We are preparing for Victory Ministry’s second annual convocation.
 The church in Duazon will host us from February 14-17, 2019.
 Please join us as we review our work, discover our shortfalls, develop a new approach and seek the Spirit’s anointing.
 This year’s theme is: God’s Spirit Anointing God’s Church.